|

 I love Him)’.

-Build Up, the song, works as a script for the whole
+Build Up, the song, works as a script

-songs suggest ‘building the individual, intimate
+its songs suggest ‘building the individual, intimate

 side of Rita’, an inner trip as showed in ‘Ao